misterAlagiz/keplr-key-to-terra/README.md

 # keplr-key-to-terra

 ## description
-converts keplr private key to importable terra private key
+when keplr wallet is created with google account - it only allows to export private key, not the seed phrase. this private key cannot be imported as is into terra station. code in this repo converts keplr private key to importable terra private key

 ## prerequisites
 * the following installed of recent versions: